MP Estate Planning UK

 Why Everyone Needs an Estate Plan

-Estate planning isn’t just for the wealthy; it’s for anyone who wants to ensure their loved ones are cared for.
 By creating an estate plan, you can provide clarity and direction during a difficult time, reducing stress and potential conflicts.
-Whether you’re considering estate planning services or navigating the process on your own, understanding the basics is key.
+Whether you’re considering inheritance tax planning services or navigating the process with the help of a specialist solicitor, understanding the basics is key.

 Key Differences Between Wills and Trusts

 When it comes to estate planning, understanding the distinction between wills and trusts is crucial for making informed decisions about your assets.
-Both serve as essential tools in managing your estate, but they operate in different ways and cater to different needs.
+Both serve as essential tools in managing your estate, but they operate in fundamentally different ways and cater to different needs.

 Definition of a Will

 A will, also known as a last will and testament, is a legal document that outlines how your assets will be distributed after your death.
 It allows you to specify your wishes regarding the distribution of your property, appoint an executor to manage your estate, and name guardians for any minor children.
-“A will is only effective after death and can be contested in court,” which can lead to delays and additional costs.
+A will only takes effect upon death and must go through the probate process — the Probate Registry must issue a Grant of Probate before your executor can access sole-name assets.
+During this period, which typically takes 3–12 months (and longer if property needs to be sold), all sole-name bank accounts, property, and investments are frozen.
+It’s also worth knowing that once a Grant of Probate is issued, your will becomes a public document — anyone can obtain a copy for a small fee.

 Definition of a Trust